Anglesey

 Anglesey Sea Salt

 Halen môn is the purest of salts, emerging from the clean seas that lap against Anglesey's shore.
 Unrefined and without additives, this salt offers a unique taste - smooth yet intense with no hint of bitterness.
-You can purchase it in its simple form or choose among flavored varieties blended with natural ingredients like celery seeds or organic spices; Halen Mon also comes as smoked oak-infused flakes adding depth to any dish you may create!
+You can purchase it in its simple form or choose among flavoured varieties blended with natural ingredients like celery seeds or organic spices; Halen Mon also comes as smoked oak-infused flakes adding depth to any dish you may create!

 West Wales Salmon